Broomhaugh and Riding

 Broomhaugh and Riding is a civil parish in Northumberland, England.
 It includes the villages of Broomhaugh and Riding Mill.
-According to the 2001 census it had a population of 936, increasing to 966 at the 2011 census.
+According to the 2001 census, it had a population of 936, increasing to 966 at the 2011 census.

 History

-The parish was formed on 1 April 1955 from "Broomhaugh" and "Riding" parishes.
+The parish was formed on 1 April 1955 through the merger of the former parishes of Broomhaugh and Riding.

 Governance

 Broomhaugh and Riding is in the parliamentary constituency of Hexham.
+There is a parish council.